FedericoDM/FedericoDM/README.md

 You can see some of my work on the following repositories:

+1) 🤖  [Twitter user extraction and classification with Python from different cities around the world](https://github.com/Energy-Lab-Pollution/twitter_search): While at the UChicago Energy and Environment Lab, I have been working on automatically extracting and classifying Twitter users from around 30+ cities around the world.
+The users are classified based on their tweets and their biography using a BART Zero-Shot model.

-1) 🌲 [Streamlit App to extract CO2 emissions data in real time](https://github.com/City-of-Long-Beach-Public/climate_inventory): I worked with the City of Long Beach (CA) to automate their data extraction process from public websites.
+3) 🌲 [Streamlit App to extract CO2 emissions data in real time](https://github.com/City-of-Long-Beach-Public/climate_inventory): I worked with the City of Long Beach (CA) to automate their data extraction process from public websites.
 As a result, I created a Streamlit app that allows them to select the website they want and the year of interest.
 They can also download the data into their local computer.

-2) 💰 [Weekly alert system to manage household expenses via Splitwise's API](https://github.com/FedericoDM/splitwise-household-expenses): In pro of managing better our household's budget and expenses, I created a pipeline that extracts our expenses data from the Splitwise API.
+4) 💰 [Weekly alert system to manage household expenses via Splitwise's API](https://github.com/FedericoDM/splitwise-household-expenses): In pro of managing better our household's budget and expenses, I created a pipeline that extracts our expenses data from the Splitwise API.
 Then, every week, we get an e-mail that summarizes our expenses for the current month.

-3) 💬 [Natural Language Processing Analysis of the Mexican's President Daily Conferences](https://github.com/FedericoDM/AMLO-NLP): As part of a class project (and also personal interest), I scraped all of the president's morning conferences and trained a model to assign each conference an 'aggressivity score', based on how hostile he is on the press conference.
+5) 💬 [Natural Language Processing Analysis of the Mexican's President Daily Conferences](https://github.com/FedericoDM/AMLO-NLP): As part of a class project (and also personal interest), I scraped all of the president's morning conferences and trained a model to assign each conference an 'aggressivity score', based on how hostile he is on the press conference.

-4) 🗺️ [API extraction codes I have used in other projects](https://github.com/FedericoDM/API-extractions): You can mostly find some code samples of API extractions I have done in the past for different projects.
+6) 🗺️ [API extraction codes I have used in other projects](https://github.com/FedericoDM/API-extractions): You can mostly find some code samples of API extractions I have done in the past for different projects.
 These range from Financial to Government APIs.

-5) 📊 [Some webscraping side projects I have previously worked on](https://github.com/FedericoDM/webscraping-sideprojects): Here, you can find some code I created to extract data from different websites, per different clients' request.
+7) 📊 [Some webscraping side projects I have previously worked on](https://github.com/FedericoDM/webscraping-sideprojects): Here, you can find some code I created to extract data from different websites, per different clients' request.
 In these cases, the main goal was to get and deliver the clean data to the final user.

 <!--
 ![FedericoDM's GitHub stats](https://github-readme-stats-sigma-five.vercel.app/api?username=FedericoDM&show_icons=true&theme=codeSTACKr&count_private=true)